 1. Thiamine Deficiency

-Symptoms include nerve damage, loss of appetite, fatigue, irritability, tingling arms and legs, blurry vision, brain fog, nausea, and vomiting.
+Deficiency Symptoms include nerve damage, loss of appetite, fatigue, irritability, tingling arms and legs, blurry vision, brain fog, nausea, and vomiting.
+Long-term Thiamine deficiencies can lead to Beri Berri and Wernickle-Korsakoff Syndrome.

 2. Zinc Deficiency

-Zinc is essential for boosting an excellent immune system.
-After surgery, it is crucial to take 15mg of Zinc daily to prevent nutritional deficiencies.
+Zinc is essential for boosting the immune system, and it’s recommended to take 15mg daily to prevent nutritional deficiencies.
+Zinc-rich foods include meat, shellfish, legumes, seeds, nuts, dairy, eggs, and whole grains.

 3. Calcium Deficiency

-Low calcium can cause low bone mass and risk for osteoporosis.
-Osteoporosis causes bones to become brittle and weak.
-It affects both men and women and commonly occurs when the creation of new bone can’t keep up with the loss of the old one.
+Low calcium can cause low bone mass and a risk of osteoporosis.
+This causes bones to become brittle and weak, leading to breakage.
+A lack of calcium causes the creation of new bone tissue to be unable to keep up with the loss of old tissue.
+A calcium-rich diet, including dairy, seeds, sardines, salmon, beans, and lentils, can help prevent a deficiency.

 Symptoms include numbness and tingling in the fingers, abnormal heart rhythm, brain fog, extreme fatigue, lack of energy, sluggish feeling, lack of focus, and forgetfulness.